 Rhode Island Housing (RIHousing)

-RIHousing, Rhode Island’s Housing & Mortgage Finance Corporation, uses PolicyMap to identify communities at risk of housing disrepair, track impact of RIHousing’s diverse investments, and apply for federal grant funding.
+Rhode Island Housing (RIHousing), the state’s housing finance agency, uses PolicyMap to identify communities at risk of housing disrepair, track impact of RIHousing’s diverse investments, and communicate their work to state legislators.
 RIHousing recently received an $8.4 million grant from HUD based on a funding application using PolicyMap maps and data.
-Data enables RIHousing to further goals of affordable housing opportunity statewide
+Data enables RIHousing to further goals of affordable housing opportunity statewide.

-“We recently submitted for a grant from HUD, and to do that we needed to identify specific geographic areas that we were interested in.
-The grant was for lead remediation, and there was scoring criteria to determine how ‘high need’ each community was.
-That type of analysis could have been done over a couple of days with our small research team.
-Using the 3-Layer Map function on the PolicyMap tool, we were able to say in a few clicks ‘show me municipalities that meet these three criteria, where the risk level for lead as measured by these indicators is above a percentage’.
-That took 5 minutes instead of hours or days.”
+“We recently submitted for a HUD grant, and needed to identify specific areas of potential lead remediation risk in Rhode Island.
+This type of scoring analysis could have been done over a couple of days with our small research team.
+Using the 3-Layer Map function on the PolicyMap tool, we were able to identify where the risk level for lead met the grant criteria – in minutes rather than hours or days.”

-RIHousing’s policy and research teams needed a way to apply for funds, as well as track impact of their programs and investments against indicators of household income, housing stock, and changing housing costs.
+RIHousing’s policy and research teams needed a way to track impact of their programs and investments against indicators of household income, housing stock, and changing housing costs.
 Rather than allocating days and expense of researcher time and GIS expertise, they sought a more efficient way to conduct spatial research and apply for grants.

 They also needed a way to succinctly and plainly communicate impacts of their work to Rhode Island’s state legislators.
 To advocate for affordable housing opportunity statewide, RIHousing needed to quickly illustrate where residents are feeling pressed by housing cost burdens, where housing stock is aging, and where previous RIHousing investment might be leveraged.